 Essentially, a quick-acting carbohydrate needs to be given, followed by longer-acting carbohydrate.

-- Glucose 10-20 g is given by mouth, either in liquid form or as granulated sugar (2 teaspoons) or sugar lumps.
+- Glucose 10-20 g is given by mouth, either in liquid form or as granulated sugar (two teaspoons) or sugar lumps.

 - GlucoGel® - formerly known as Hypostop® Gel - may be used.